 Historic Trolley Tours

-Hop on the Trolley and listen closely as your guide tells you all about the First Lady of Georgia and leads you inside three historic sites.
-The Milledgeville guided trolley tour includes rotating visits to the Old State Capitol (c.
-1807), St. Stephens Episcopal Church (c.
-1841), Rose Hill at Lockerly Arboretum (c.
-1839) and the Brown-Stetson-Sanford House (c.
-1825).
+Hop on the Trolley and listen closely as your guide tells you all about the First Lady of Georgia!
+A drive through the landmark historic district includes rotating visits inside three historic sites.
+The trolley will visit the Old State Capital (c.
+1807) and St. Stephen's Episcopal Church (c.
+1841) daily with the third stop rotating.
+On Wednesday the trolley will visit Rose Hill, on Thursday the Sallie-Ellis-Davis House, and on Friday and Saturday the Brown-Stetson-Sanford House.
 The trolley is available Monday - Friday at 10:00 am and Saturday at 11:00 a.m.
-The cost is $15 for adults, $12 for seniors, $10 for students and $7 for children 6-13.
-Children 5 and under are free.
+The cost is $18 Adults, $15 Seniors/Military, $10 Children 6-17, with no charge for children 5 and under.
 All tours begin at the Convention & Visitors Bureau, where tickets are first-come first-serve.

 Please note that while our trolley is ADA compliant, not all of our historic attraction partner stops are currently ADA accessible.